List of Kinnikuman characters: Sneagator

 Sneagator (スニゲーター) is an alligator and sneaker themed Choujin.
 He was the first opponent that Kinnikuman fought in the Golden Mask Arc.
 He represents the "Gator Hell", with the ability of turning inanimate objects into various reptiles, although this is eventually revealed to be an illusion.
 He is also able to shape-shift into various reptilian forms, such as a turtle or a frilled lizard.
 His true form is the foot of a Tyrannosaurus.
 Kinnikuman was able to defeat him, but not before he poisoned Kinnikuman, necessitating Wolfman to sacrifice himself to restore Kinnikuman.
 In the Perfect Origin arc, Sneagator faces one of the Perfect Origin, Ganman, but he was eviscerated by Ganman's horns.
 He is voiced by Issei Futamata.

 Planetman

-Planetman is a planet-themed Choujin.
+Planetman (プラネットマン) is a planet-themed Choujin.
 His body is made up of the nine planets of the solar system with his head being the legendary 12th planet Vulcan.
 Representing "Space Hell", he fights with a variety of space and planet-themed moves.
 He also possesses a technique called Demon Face, which manifests the faces of Kinnikuman's allies all over his body, causing Kinnikuman to hesitate harming him.
 Ultimately, Kinnikuman was able to triumph over Planetman by punching through Warsman's face, severely harming Warsman in the process.
 In the Perfect Origin arc, Planetman faces the Perfect Origin Psychoman, but is killed when Psychoman is unfazed by Planetman's Demon Face technique.
 He is voiced by Hideyuki Tanaka.